KamilaDyn/FCC-markdown-Viewer/README.md

 ## See live

-# <a href="https://kamiladyn.github.io/FCC-markdown-Viewer/">LIVE VIEW</a>
+# <a href="https://kamiladyn.github.io/FCC-markdown-Viewer/" target="_blank">LIVE VIEW</a>

 ## Project Title

 Makrdown-view.

-I is Front end libraries project from Free Code Camp. <a href="https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-markdown-previewer">see free code camp</a>
+It is Front end libraries project from Free Code Camp. <a href="https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-markdown-previewer" target="_blank">see free code camp</a>

 ## Technologies / tools used